akchobby/Arduino_2_Raspi/README.md

 ## Concept

 The purpose of the project is to be able use the GPIO pins of raspi (3.3V tolerant)to perform serial communication with an Arduino uno which runs at a higher voltage (5V).
 The most widely advised solution is to use a logic level shifter but this is not a cheap way.
-THe method used for the project was to make a Voltage divider circuit with simpl and chep resistors to bring down the votage from the Arduino Tx line.
+The method used for the project was to make a Voltage divider circuit with simpl and chep resistors to bring down the votage from the Arduino Tx line.

 ## Serial Comm